8 min read

 THE BACKPACK

-A get home bag is slightly different than a Bug Out Bag or survival kit but not drastic.
-A BOB is a little bit more long term while a GHB is short term as it is just meant to get you home.
+A get home bag is slightly different from a Bug Out Bag or survival kit but not drastic.
+A BOB is a little bit more long-term while a GHB is short-term as it is just meant to get you home.
 So it should be small, light, and not too bulky so you can travel quickly.
 The backpack should be comfortable enough to carry for many miles.
-I always recommend a pack with comfortable padded straps and a waistbelt.
+I always recommend a pack with comfortable padded straps and a waist belt.

 You should try to keep your get home bag below 20 lbs, not including the clothes you will immediately change into.

-I would also choose a bag that blends in to your environment.
+I would also choose a bag that blends into your environment.
 In some situations, you don't want to stand out too much.
-Tactical style backpacks are common these days but still may advertise you as being a prepared individual that has all the tools a person may need.
-If you don't want to draw attention to yourself, consider a more low key hiking backpack or a quality school bookbag.
+Tactical-style backpacks are common these days but still may advertise you as being a prepared individual who has all the tools a person may need.
+If you don't want to draw attention to yourself, consider a more low-key hiking backpack or a quality school book bag.

-With a Get Home Bag, I assume that you are within a reasonable walking distance to your home and will be traveling through urban or suburban environment but its not uncommon for people to commute 60 plus miles to work.
-Unless you know the area very well, you should have a street level map and compass.
+With a Get Home Bag, I assume that you are within a reasonable walking distance to your home and will be traveling through urban or suburban environments but it's not uncommon for people to commute 60-plus miles to work.
+Unless you know the area very well, you should have a street-level map and compass.
 Know how to use your map and compass.
 If you do not know how to navigate with a topographical map and compass then there is little use in carrying a map of this type.

 Carry a backup battery for your cell phone and an additional charging cable.
 Remember to keep this battery charged.